ncatlab/nlab-content/pages/5/0/7/4/24705/content.md

 Here the expressions in square brackets may be thought of as the corresponding [[categorical semantics]] as [[bundles]] of linear types (for instance semantics [[internalization|in]] the category [[VectBund]] of [[complex vector bundles]] over [[Sets]], or more generally, in the [[(infinity,1)-category|$\infty$-category]] of [[parameterized spectrum|parametrized]] [[Eilenberg-MacLane spectrum|$H\mathbb{C}$-]][[module spectra]]).

-The classical/quantum modalities form the base space and the "linearized total space", respectively:
+The classical modality $\natural$ and the quantum modality  $\mathrm{Q}$ send a bundle type to its base and to its "linearized total space", respectively:

 \begin{imagefromfile}
     "file_name": "QS_QuantumClassicalDivide-221123.jpg",